Vincent Hall

 My PhD

-My project is to make intelligent systems to mine spectroscopic data from Chemistry (Circular Dichroism - a technique ideally suited to obtaining structural information about proteins and other chiral molecules, and linear dichroism studying membrane proteins in liposomes and fibrous proteins).
-Intelligent systems are programs that mimic biology to solve a problem.
-I work mainly in self ofganising maps - a type of neural network - but I think I'm about to try my hand at genetic algorithms.
-I spend my time in Engineering - in Evor Hines' group - and in MOAC, Coventry House.
-My Chemistry supervisor is Alison Rodger - head of MOAC.
+One of my projects is to make Intelligent Systems to mine spectroscopic data from Chemistry (Circular Dichroism - a technique ideally suited to obtaining structural information about proteins and other chiral molecules).
+Intelligent systems are programs that mimic biology (like the brain) to solve a problem.
+I work mainly in self ofganising maps - a type of neural network - but I have written a genetic algorithm just for fun.
+I spend my time in MOAC, Senate House.
+My Chemistry supervisor is Alison Rodger.
+My Engineering supervisor is Evor Hines.
+I wrote a program, 'SSNN', to cluster CD spectra and make predictions of secondary structures of globular proteins to aid drug design.
+The next step is to apply other data to SSNN in Chemistry and more, and make more predictions.
+Currently I'm mostly working in the Matlab environment.

 The masters year with MOAC: